alphalemon/alphalemon-docs/cookbook/add-custom-route.rst

 Found a typo?
 Is something not correct in this documentation? `Just fork and edit it!`_

 .. _`Just fork and edit it!`: https://github.com/alphalemon/alphalemon-docs
-.. _`Add a new App-Block`: http://www.alphalemon.com/add-a-new-block-app-to-alphalemon-cms
+.. _`Add a new App-Block`: http://alphalemon.com/add-a-new-block-app-to-alphalemon-cms
+.. _`How to change a content at runtime`: http://alphalemon.com/how-to-change-a-content-at-runtime